vanshksharma/Slam-app/readme.md

 Body:
 - task: required
 - name: optional
+- contact: optional
+- project: optional
+- description: optional
 - priority: optional (must be one of the following: "low", "medium", "high")
-- status: optional (must be one of the following: "incomplete", "complete")
+- status: optional (must be one of the following: "not_started", "in_progress", "complete")
-- start_date: optional (must be in the format YYYY-MM-DD)
-- due_date: optional (must be in the format YYYY-MM-DD)
+- date: optional (must be in the format YYYY-MM-DD)

 **Task Start date and Due date must be between Project Start date and Due date**